“The end.”

 They’re not looking at the big picture.

-If you’re book is a garden, then your line editor is the person who is down in the weeds – getting dirty and pulling each one out by hand.
+If your book is a garden, then your line editor is the person who is down in the weeds – getting dirty and pulling each one out by hand.
 One by one.

 Your goal as a writer is to bring your audience into a whole new world and convince them it’s real.
 Your line editor helps make this happen through the choice of words and sentence structure.